j13g/manko/docs/Interface.md

 i.e. arguments `<Player1>` and `<Player2>` are set.
 Messages `10` and `11` can occur
 when there are not enough pending entrants left to pick from.

+Message `12` is for the case when it's the final round, and the tournament is over.

 The placeholders `<state1>` and `<state2>` can be one of `pending`, `advanced` or `eliminated`.